AmmadHassanPro/ContactRESTfulApi/README.md

 https://javarestapi-1234.appspot.com

 and append the method name at the end and use the provided sample request and response to make requests.
-Postman is suggested to test the api.
+Postman is suggested to test the api.All the Methods are POST, so the call should be made using POST method.

 Overview: